mrbora/cvhapiexample/README.md

 demo: running on http://164.90.144.187:3305/documentation

-For python implementation: pdfminer.rainbow checked and performed great out of the box
+For possible python implementation consider using: pdfminer.rainbow checked and performed great out of the box